检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 For how to obtain the disk name in the OS, see FAQ "How Do I Obtain My Disk Name in the ECS OS Using the Device Identifier Provided on the Console?" in the Elastic Cloud Server FAQs.
 Figure 1 Attach Disk Click OK to go back to the disk list page.

-Implementation Procedure Creating an ECS Creating and Attaching EVS Disks Creating an EVS-based RAID Array Using mdadm Configuring Auto Start of the EVS-based RAID Array at Server Startup Parent topic: RAID Array Creation with EVS Disks
+Implementation Procedure Creating an ECS Creating and Attaching EVS Disks Creating an EVS-based RAID Array Using mdadm Configuring Auto Mount of the EVS-based RAID Array at Server Startup Parent topic: Using EVS Disks to Create RAID Arrays

 Public services, such as Elastic Cloud Server (ECS), Elastic Volume Service (EVS), Object Storage Service (OBS), Virtual Private Cloud (VPC), Elastic IP (EIP), and Image Management Service (IMS), are shared within the same region.